 The ride into Baton Rouge was beautiful.
 The sun was out and a fortuitous traffic delay allowed us to get off the freeway and take an alternate route that led us down picturesque pathways.

 Another detour just off the freeway in Beaumont, Texas was to see a massive fire hydrant.
 This wound up being a part of the Fire Museum of Texas.
 Wynell (a.k.a. the nicest woman in Beaumont!), came down from her office in the museum to check out our Teddy.
-Russ gave her a tour and she reciprocated by bringing him into the museum and even introduced him to the Captain who had just finished up a school tour (check out the video below!).
+Russ gave her a tour and she reciprocated by bringing him into the museum and even introduced him to the Captain who had just finished up a school tour.

 The museum is free (donations welcomed) and only two minutes off the freeway.
 There are several parking lots close by and we had no problem finding a spot to fit our rig.
 Definitely worth a stop if you are close by.